Azure-Samples/functions-quickstart-javascript-azd/README.md

 ## Run your app from the terminal

-1. Run these commands in the virtual environment:
+1. Run these commands to start the Functions host locally:

     ```shell
     npm install
     func start
     ```

-2. From your HTTP test tool in a new terminal (or from your browser), call the HTTP GET endpoint: <http://localhost:7071/api/httpget>
+1. From your HTTP test tool in a new terminal (or from your browser), call the HTTP GET endpoint: <http://localhost:7071/api/httpget>

-3. Test the HTTP POST trigger with a payload using your favorite secure HTTP test tool.
+1. Test the HTTP POST trigger with a payload using your favorite secure HTTP test tool.
 This example uses the `curl` tool with payload data from the [`testdata.json`](./src/functions/testdata.json) project file:

     ```shell
     curl -i http://localhost:7071/api/httppost -H "Content-Type: text/json" -d "@src/functions/testdata.json"
     ```

+1. When you're done, press Ctrl+C in the terminal window to stop the `func.exe` host process.

 ## Run your app using Visual Studio Code